Flipajs/FERDA/README.md

 core/parallelization.py
 - extraction of animal containing regions using MSER algorithm
 - construction of region graph (nodes are regions in both space and time, edges are possible transitions)

+## Known Issues

+`AttributeError: 'Vertex' object has no attribute 'in_neighbors'`

+- upgrade Graph-tool to version > 2.26